 What Does It Look Like?

 The following photograph shows a full set of module boards for a basic six-bell installation.
 The belfry Interface Board is top left, with the ringing room Power Board below it.
-On the right are six magneto-resistive Sensors.
+On the right are six magnetic sensors.